wirepas/c-mesh-api/README.md

 To run the tests you will to connect a device running WM's dual mcu api on your host machine.

+Tests require Google Test.
+On Debian and Ununtu, you can install the package libgtest-dev.

 Build the tests with

 ```shell